nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

  - **Must** be accessible by its URI
  - **Must** be encoded in RDF
  - **Must** have a title property
- - May specify machine readable licenses
+ - **May** specify a machine readable license that applies to all metadata
  - their datasets .
 The main aspects that distinguish them is their capability to support all the options for allowing data providers to specify how Europeana can obtain the dataset (requirement R4).

 Data providers will provide to Europeana, the resolvable URI of an RDF resource that describes and specifies the members of the dataset.